Report: Trump Aides Used Weinstein Tactics to Target Iran Deal

 Black Cube has also been linked to Cambridge Analytica, the now-shuttered, super-shady data firm founded by the Trump megadonors Robert Mercer and Rebekah Mercer, which worked for the Trump Campaign in 2016.

 Now it seems likely that Black Cube was also hired by people in Trump’s orbit to come up with ways to discredit the Iran deal.
+On Sunday, the company denied having done any such work, with a spokesperson telling Haaretz that “Black Cube had nothing to do with this,” and that any claims to the contrary were “false.”
+(The company has never denied working for Weinstein.)

-Trump seems certain to walk out the peace agreement later this week, after his previous attempts to do so were stymied by more rational advisers who have since departed his administration.
+Trump seems certain to walk out the nuclear deal with Iran later this week, after his previous attempts to do so were stymied by more rational advisers who have since departed his administration.
 He, or his anti Iran-deal allies, may have been looking for more ammunition to justify doing so, per The Observer’s report:

 A source with details of the “dirty tricks campaign” said: “The idea was that people acting for Trump would discredit those who were pivotal in selling the deal, making it easier to pull out of it.”

-Note: This post has been updated to include Black Cube’s denial.